-A descriptive and qualitative analysis of the data were carried out using the theory of Miles, Huberman, and Saldana (2014), in line with the research objectives previously mentioned.
+A descriptive and qualitative analysis of the data were carried out using the theory of Miles, et al., (2014), in line with the research objectives previously mentioned.

 FINDINGS AND DISCUSSIONS

 1. The kinds of parent's involvement activities in children's Literacy Development at Aura Sukma Insani Kindergarten